Logarithmic motivic homotopy theory: Properties of logarithmic motivic spaces and spectra

-But this is the only obstruction, in the sense that if an argument in \cite[\S 7]{logDM} does not appeal to \eqref{logHprop.0.4}, then it carries over to $M$ as above.
+But this is the only obstruction, in the sense that if an argument in \cite[\S 7]{logDM} does not appeal to \eqref{logHprop.0.4}, then it carries over to our setting.
 More precisely, it will be important to provide alternatives to \cite[Propositions C.1.5, C.1.7]{logDM} since their proofs are based upon \eqref{logHprop.0.4}.
 With this in mind, we will proceed by adapting the arguments in \cite[\S 7]{logDM} to our setting. \end{rmk}